Hatiya Upazila

 Hatiya (হাতিয়া) is an upazila (sub-district) of Noakhali District in Bangladesh's Chittagong Division.
-It encompasses several islands of Bangladesh, most notably Hatiya Island, Bhasan Char, Nijhum Dwip and Jahazir Char.
+It encompasses of a small archipelago in southeastern Noakhali, most notably Hatiya Island, Nijhum Dwip, Domar Char, Kolatoli Char, Bhasan Char and Swarna Dweep.

 History

 The Hatiya thana was established with Hatiya Island as its largest and principal island.
 In 1983, Hatiya Thana was upgraded to an upazila (sub-district) as part of the President of Bangladesh Hussain Muhammad Ershad's decentralisation programme.